Terry Gou: Early life

-Gou was born in Banqiao Township, Taipei County (now Banqiao District, New Taipei).
+Gou was born in Banqiao Township, Taipei County (Banqiao District, New Taipei).
 His parents lived in mainland China's Shanxi Province before the Chinese Civil War and fled to Taiwan in 1949.
+His father was a policeman who fought on behalf of the Kuomintang during the war.

 As the second child of his family, Gou received education from elementary school to post college.
 After graduation, he continued to work in a rubber factory, working at a grinding wheel, and medicine plant until the age of 24.
 Gou has an older sister and two younger brothers, Gou Tai-chiang and Tony Gou, who have both become successful businesspeople as well.